In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 header = TRUE,

-commas but now by tabs.
-We can still use the same functions as before
+We can still use the read.table()

-but we must change the argument sep
+this file, but we need to change the argument sep

-to "\t"
+to

 header = TRUE,